Stretch Therapy Teacher Intensive Program

 All contents of Study Guide 2 is video.
 Links to all material will be provided, as part of the workshop package.
 We suggest watching and following along the first viewing, then a second viewing with the audio turned off, where you are thinking about the essential cueing aspect.
 How have the results in your body been created, and what words would you use to recreate these in your students’ bodies?
 If you can’t remember, watch that section again listening to the audio: this is where the Cues are found.
 Assuming two viewings, one at normal speed and one ‘stop–start’, time to complete will be around 10 hours.

-Part A attendees are required to submit the completed study guide 2 prior to attending the Part A Intensive—we need to know that you have this basic understanding.
+Part A attendees are required to submit the completed study guide two weeks prior to attending the Part A Intensive—we need to know that you have this basic understanding.

 The big picture